Cavaliers vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Cavaliers vs. Knicks: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The New York Knicks are 1.5-point favorites heading into Game 3 of the opening round of the NBA Playoffs against the Cleveland Cavaliers at Madison Square Garden on Friday, starting at 8:30 PM ET on ABC, MSG, and BSOH.
-The series is tied 1-1.
-The matchup has an over/under of 211.5.
+The New York Knicks are 2.5-point favorites heading into Game 4 of the opening round of the NBA Playoffs against the Cleveland Cavaliers at Madison Square Garden on Sunday, starting at 1:00 PM ET on ABC.
+The Knicks hold a 2-1 series lead.
+The matchup has an over/under set at 206.5 points.

 Cavaliers vs. Knicks Odds & Info